stevecondylios/ruby-learning-resources/rails.md

 - On the role of models vs controllers (from John M):

 >  The idea of fat models/skinny controllers is that models should encapsulate business logic.
 Well business logic and behavior, whereas controllers act more like orchestrators/handling the request/response layer.

+- If some code that would ordinarily go in the model but doesn't belong there, for example if it's used across many controllers and would seem odd going in one model, then place it in a module.
+More on that [here](https://medium.com/@qasimali7566675/ruby-on-rails-best-practices-every-developer-should-know-6a4ed5b7e43f).